 At Huili Nursery, we are passionate about providing a meaningful research-based education that challenges and inspires both children and teachers.
 We believe in co-constructing with children, guiding them to realise the many ways in which their contributions of thoughts, theories, and views can make sense of, and shape their world.
 The early years are critical to the formation of learning dispositions and views in children, and we understand the full weight of this responsibility.
 This focus on the “here and now” permeates each learning experience, ensuring that teachers are fully present for each child.

 Relationships underpin our entire programme.
 As emphasised by research, we understand the importance of the social mediation of learning, and cherish the role of families as the first teachers of their child.
 We aim to create and nurture strong relationships between the Nursery and its families, forging open and robust connections to create a vibrant and inclusive community.
-I am fortunate enough to share such a relationship with Miss Sharon Wan, Deputy Head of Early Years.

 This emphasis on shared leadership extends to Nursery classrooms, which are led by a team of Chinese and native English speaking teachers.
 Encouraged by the blurring of cultural mores, our co-teaching model allows children to acquire both languages in an authentic way.
 Supported by other members of the class team, each teaching partnership seeks to motivate children into active learners capable of meaningful thought and communication in both English and Chinese.